New Bills that CBA is tracking:

 SB 110—Statewide Business Court by Sen. Jesse Stone (R), Waynesboro, was passed as a substitute by the Senate Judiciary Committee on Wednesday.
 The Committee made substantial changes to the bill in an effort to mitigate concerns with the bill.

 SB 120—Georgia Tax Credit Business Case Act by Rep. John Albers (R), Roswell, was passed by the Senate Finance Committee on February 22nd.
-The bill was passed by the Senate with a vote of 53-0 on Friday.
+The bill was placed on Friday’s Senate Floor Calendar for a vote.